-Note: Any vehicle operating on Taxiway Charlie between Apron I and Apron III (red hatched area shown on map below) shall have a radio and monitor ground frequency (121.9 MHz).
+Note: Any vehicle operating on Taxiway Charlie (red hatched area shown on map below) shall have a radio and monitor ground frequency (121.9 MHz).
 This will ensure the operator is aware of any active aircraft traffic.

 FIGURE 2: D/A AUTHORIZED OPERATING AREA MAP